frankpf/undbg/README.md

     git clone --recursive http://github.com/frankpf/undbg
     cd undbg

 We use [musl libc](https://www.musl-libc.org/) to generate a completely static binary.
 Usually, Go binaries are statically linked.
-However, undbg depends on the excellent [Zydis](https://zydis.re/) library, which is written in C. Because of this, we need to use compile Zydis using musl to keep the final binary static.
+However, undbg depends on the excellent [Zydis](https://zydis.re/) library, which is written in C. Because of this, we need to compile Zydis using musl to keep the final binary static.

 To get musl, install `musl-tools`: